Waddle-x-Nk/fyp-Assettracker-inv/README.md

 # Device-inventory-system
-The Device Inventory System is a Python-based application that helps companies keep track of their equipment and  generally manage their inventory efficiently.
+The Device Inventory System is a Python-based application developed using FLASK framework that helps companies keep track of their assets and  generally manage their inventory efficiently.

 This project is intended for startups in ghana.

 # Features
 - User Authentication: The system allows users to register, login, and manage their accounts securely.
-- Asset Management: Users can add, update, and delete equipment from the inventory.
+- Asset Management: Users can add, update, and delete assets from the inventory.
+- Asset tracking: Assets could be assigned to employees
 - Search and Filtering: The system provides search and filtering capabilities to easily find specific assets based on their names.

 # Installation